12/20/2024

 Senior Vice President and Chief Financial Officer

-Yes, there's a new question just popping up.
+Yes.
+A new question just popped up.
 Can you talk a bit about client retention rates?
 I can speak to this.
-We track clients and plant retention and Derek and I get regular reports on all clients that generate $100,000 a month or more.
-And on the basis of that report and on the basis of other intelligence from our businesses, we have not lost any large clients.
-It rather our issue is more with clients reacting to the current economy and cutting back orders as we discussed.
+We track clients and client retention.
+And Derek and I get regular reports on all clients that generate $100,000 a month or more.
+And on the basis of that report and on the basis of other intelligence from our businesses, We have not lost any large clients.
+Rather, our issue is more with clients reacting to the current economy and cutting back orders as we discussed.
 So our client retention is very good.
-We're not, we haven't lost any major accounts recently or that I can recall throughout 2024 for that matter.
+We haven't lost any major accounts recently or that I can recall throughout 2024 for that matter.

 speaker